Skip to main content

 The photo shows documentation of subsidence from the pumping of groundwater for irrigation in the Central Valley in California.
 The dates marked on the pole show land elevation in the past.

-This page titled 11.8: Groundwater is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Chris Johnson, Matthew D. Affolter, Paul Inkenbrandt, & Cam Mosher (OpenGeology) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.8: Groundwater is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Chris Johnson, Matthew D. Affolter, Paul Inkenbrandt, & Cam Mosher (OpenGeology) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?